microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 The following npm package may be included in this product:

- - tabletojson@4.1.4
+ - tabletojson@4.1.5

-This package contains the following license and notice below:
+This package contains the following license:

 The MIT License (MIT)